cefriel/coney/README.md

 git clone --recurse-submodules https://github.com/cefriel/coney.git
 ```

+Ongoing developments are committed to the repositories of the different components, therefore, it is important to consider the specific commit pointed by this repository for each component.
+Downloading submodules using the provided command guarantees that all the components are synched to the latest stable version.

 ### Toolkit Usage

 The repository contains a docker-compose file to build and deploy the entire project.
 Each submodule contains its own Dockerfile to build the related Docker image.